KillingSpark/sparkzstd/Readme.md

 I am testing this on a few files right know
 1. A simple .jpg which I cant upload here for copyright reasons.
 This already decodes correctly but it is also just 36kb big
-2. A ubuntu 18.04.2-live-server-amd64.iso with md5sum: fcbcc756a1aa5314d52e882067c4ca6a.
+2. (FIXED.
+Does now decode correctly) A ubuntu 18.04.2-live-server-amd64.iso with md5sum: fcbcc756a1aa5314d52e882067c4ca6a.
 This decodes almost correctly.
 The result has the correct length but differs in about 400 bytes in different locations
 3. Another larger file (tar archive of some parts of my $HOME which I cant upload here) wont decompress.
-(Probably) At some point the decoder doesnt read the correct amount of bytes.
+(Probably) At some point the decoder doesnt read the correct amount of bytes (which is unlikely because I check in many places for correctness of amounts read/decoded etc).
+It finds a block with the "reserved" block type 3.

 ## Other Libaries
 1. Some work has been done here towards a pure go implementation: https://github.com/klauspost/compress/tree/zstd-decoder/zstd Sadly I didnt find the project before I Started on this one.